-3 AASHTO's A Policy on Geometric Design of Highways and Streets, 2018, Tables 9-24 and 9-26 for left turns is guidance used by Alaska DOT&PF.
+3 AASHTO's A Policy on Geometric Design of Highways and Streets Section 9.7.3 is guidance used by Alaska DOT&PF.
 For right turn lane warrants, see NCHRP Report 279, Figure 4-23, 1985, referenced by the Alaska Highway Preconstruction Manual.